Renan2010/LUP/DEPENDENCIES.md

 # Dependencies to run this LUP project
+## Note: These commands are run as root.
+So be careful
 **To run this project you need some packages on your Linux distro** Arch Linux
 ```bash